What to Visit in New York in 5 days

 - Tour bus (The purchase of the New York Pass includes the ticket for the Big Bus Hop-on Hop-Off tour bus).
 It’s the typical bus with a covered and an outdoor part that runs through Manhattan from north to south on two different tours and is ideal for going back and forth in the city without exhausting yourself.
-What includes the New York Pass is the 1-day bus for 1-day pass and 2-day for the rest.
+The New York Pass includes the 1-day bus for 1-day pass and 2-day for the rest.

 The New York Pass also includes:

 - Gospel Mass with the NYC Gospel Walking Tour with which you visit a church whose choir has a Grammy Award or you can attend Wednesday Mass with the Hallelujah!
 Gospel Wednesday.